hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 Hypermedia controls describe possible state transitions based on the current state of the system, rather than pre-determined by a static resource design.

-## Reactive Hypermedia
+## Reactive Hypermedia: Actions and Link Bindings

 In the last article, a class of hypermedia controls was described that facilitates asynchronous and realtime interaction between hypermedia clients and REST servers.
 These belong to a general class of Reactive Hypermedia controls, that can direct the transfer and processing of dynamically changing data and asynchronous events.

-This article describes this class of Reactive Hypermedia controls in more depth, with examples and terminology consistent with the HSML Internet Draft published in the IRTF Thing to Thing research group (T2TRG):
+This article describes two types of this class of Reactive Hypermedia controls, Actions and Link Bindings, in more depth, with examples and terminology consistent with the HSML Internet Draft published in the IRTF Thing to Thing research group (T2TRG):

 ## HSML: Machine Hypermedia Content Formats